jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution starts in your head.
 While you're watching a political debate, or attending a company meeting, ask yourself, "what's in this for me."
 Of course, red/blue politicians won't talk about a direct democracy app, and I don't want you to tell your boss to go to hell and quit your job.
 But we first enter into a new age in our minds.
 As you keep asking "what's in this for me," you'll seek out new digital tools.
 When you hold new tools, you hold political power.
 And holding power is how extras become player gods.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed to serve human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed to make people player gods, and serve human evolution, not get in its way.
 But since there are so many rules stalling the Computer Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=8
 _This is politics.
 A regular person using a modern tool to find where he can improve his civilization.
 Will he upgrade his windows, recaulk them, or spray in some insulation.
 Asking how to improve something is a worthy political debate.
 Not complaining about energy prices and climate change on Twitter.
 Which person would you want in your society if you were society's player god?
 And once we've done our daily work, we can play basketball, watch a movie, or whatever else we want.
 Just don't chase phantom communists or fascists.
 You're better off sealing that drafty window._

 # ACT TWO - BLOWING UP THE DEATH STAR